 Deck the Halls Tree Trimming Holiday Party: Party Printables

 The invitation and thank you tag free printables are PDF files that contains editable fields (for the names).
 To personalize these printable pages, just open the PDF in Adobe Reader, click where it currently says “Merry Christmas!
 The McKowns”, and type the message you would like to include.
 Repeat for the invitation with the wording and event information you would like to include.
 Then just click “save” and print.
 If you don’t have Adobe Reader you can download it for free here.

-Large backdrop printable graphic is 48×36 inches and is sized to be printed on this sized paper.
+The large backdrop printable graphic is 48×36 inches and is sized to be printed on this size paper.